rmcanany/SolidEdgeStorekeeper/Readme.md

 The program will never have every standard part in the world, but it can be improved.
 That's where **YOU** come in!
 Contributions are welcome.
 Please message me on the [<ins>**Solid Edge Forum**</ins>](https://community.sw.siemens.com/s/topic/0TO4O000000MihiWAC/solid-edge), or raise an [<ins>**Issue on GitHub**</ins>](https://github.com/rmcanany/SolidEdgeStorekeeper/issues), for ideas on how to get started.

+Uh-oh.
+The Marketing guy just showed up.
+He wants to *"Synergize our stake holders and leverage this cross-promotion opportunity"*.
+Uh, who talks like that?
+Anyway, here he is.

-I'm pretty sure you're here because you want to find ways to do things better, faster, and with less effort.
-If so, you might want to check out [<ins>**Solid Edge Housekeeper**</ins>](https://github.com/rmcanany/SolidEdgeHousekeeper#readme).
-That is a separate utility for finding annoying little errors in your project.
+>  *Hello there!!
+I'm Big Mike!
+Do you want to do things better and faster with less work?!
+Of course you do!
+That's why you should check out [<ins>**Solid Edge Housekeeper**</ins>](https://github.com/rmcanany/SolidEdgeHousekeeper#readme)!
+It is a batch utility for finding annoying little errors in your project!
+You're going to love it!!*

+Sorry about that.
+Shall we continue?

 ## INSTALLATION